lfsjesus/Frogger-Game-LDTS/docs/report.md

 ### IMPLEMENTED FEATURES

-- [X] **Menu Interface**: the application starts by showing a simple menu that is able to start the game.
+- [X] **Menu Interface**: the application starts by showing a simple menu that is able to start the game, show the leaderboard and exit the application.
-- [X] **Keyboard Control:** the keyboard inputs are received and an action is taken according the current state of the application.
+- [X] **Keyboard Control:** the keyboard inputs are received and an action is taken according to the current state of the application.
 The used inputs are the Arrow keys and the letter 'q' to go back to the menu.
 - [X] **Arena:** the arena and the elements are created at the beginning of the game while reading different files that describe each level, using different characters.
 Example: 'W' represents the water.
 - [X] **Collisions**: collisions between the frog, cars, trains, vans, trucks, motorbikes, water, lava, limit walls, etc are detected.
 - [X] **Lives**: the frog has 3 lives, which are shown on the screen represented by three hearts.